Mandrare River Camp stands in the shade of tamarind trees on the bank of the Mandrare River, about 110km northwest of Fort Dauphin.

 A donation to local community and environmental projects is made for every guest of the camp, and the camp itself provides jobs for the inhabitants of nearby villages.

 Access is by a deteriorating road from Fort Dauphin- a journey taking approximately 4 and a half hours.
 Light aircraft transfers from Fort Dauphin can also be arranged at a very reasonable cost.
-From 2016, Madagascar Classic Camping will also be offering packages with charter flights from Antananarivo to Mandrare and from Fort Dauphin airport back to Antananarivo.
+Madagascar Classic Camping are also offering packages with charter flights from Antananarivo to Mandrare and from Fort Dauphin airport back to Antananarivo.